saschpe/self_healing/README.txt

 (C) Copyright Sascha Peilicke 2010.

-Robust is a cross-platform C++ library for fault-rolerant data-structures with an STL-compatible interface and released under the Boost Software License.
+Robust is a cross-platform C++ library for fault-rolerant data structures with an STL-compatible interface and released under the Boost Software License.

 See doc/index.html for information on: